zhaoshenglong/compilers_lab/README.md

 sudo apt install git tar cmake g++ gcc gdb flexc++ bisonc++
 ```

+**Notice:** This series of labs now only support Ubuntu18.04.
+For those who use **Ubuntu16.04**, you still need to use Docker to build and run your labs.

-### MacOS or Windows
+### MacOS, Windows Professional, Ubuntu16.04, and other Linux Distributions

-For students who use MacOS or Windows, we provide you a Docker image which has already installed all the dependencies.
+We provide you a Docker image which has already installed all the dependencies.
 You can compile your codes directly in this Docker image.

 1. Install [Docker](https://docs.docker.com/).